Company director fraud

 The accounts of Artificial OrganTechnologies showed large

-deductions for directors' fees and unusual expenses but nothing for
+deductions for directors' fees and unusual expenses, but nothing

 it will affect how long his retirement income lasts.
 Tamir's